UPDATED August 13th, 2021

 There will be a number of welcome events you will be invited to participate in during your first week in residence.
 This year, we are able to offer a hybrid Orientation where programs will be offered in person and online.

 Throughout Orientation Week, Residence Assistants (RAs), Cluster Leaders (CLs), Programme Facilitators (PFs) and Interhall Council (IHC) will support and welcome you to your new residence community by facilitating programs that focus on giving you the opportunity to meet each other, explore campus, and share important information.

 Living in residence includes sharing space with those who live around you.
 Whether walking through the hall or sitting in the lounge, it is important to ensure you are keeping physically distant (at least 2 metres) from others, wearing a face covering, and following proper hygiene practices.

 Will I be able to hang out in the lounge?

-Access to lounge space will be reduced to match government COVID-19 response levels.
+Access to lounge space will be reduced during the pandemic but will still be available to use to study or socialize provided face coverings are worn and physical distancing observed.
 During any lockdown, lounge use will be restricted.

 What about hallways?